SharePoint/sp-dev-docs/docs/embedded/tutorials/doc-processing-acs.md

 At this point if you restart the app along with tunneling and subscription, you should see the recently added/updated files listed in console.

-## Call ACS's Document Intelligence service API
+## Call Azure Cognitive Services' Document Intelligence service API
-To use the ACS Document Intelligence APIs, you need to create a Multi-Service or Document Intelligence resource for Azure AI services.
+To use the Azure Cognitive Services Document Intelligence APIs, you need to create a Multi-Service or Document Intelligence resource for Azure AI Service.
 Follow the tutorials below to create the resource:
 - [Quickstart: Create a multi-service resource for Azure AI services](/azure/ai-services/multi-service-resource?tabs=windows&pivots=azportal)
 - [Get started with Document Intelligence](/azure/ai-services/document-intelligence/quickstarts/get-started-sdks-rest-api?view=doc-intel-3.1.0&viewFallbackFrom=form-recog-3.0.0&preserve-view=true&pivots=programming-language-javascript)

 After this step, you should have an endpoint and a key ready to use.

-Now open `ReceiptProcessor.ts` to create method `dac` to store the ACS credentials.
+Now open **ReceiptProcessor.ts** to create method `dac` to store the Azure Cognitive Services credentials.
 ```ts
 private static dac = new DocumentAnalysisClient(
     `${process.env["DAC_RESOURCE_ENDPOINT"]}`,